 There'll be days like this mama said."

-out to be a long travel day (four flight delays!) on Friday, I finally arrived back home.
+READ MORE The past week has been a real doozie.
+Hurting my lower back 24 hours ahead of what turned out to be a long travel day (four flight delays!) on Friday, I finally arrived back hOMe to Western Massachusetts from Oklahoma.
 I was ready to proclaim "Honey, I'm home" to my life here.
 Stiff and sore, perhaps, but HOME!

 The next day Betsy glanced casually at the back of my left thigh and exclaimed in alarm, "What's THAT!?"

 THAT turned out to be a large red splotch with a darker angry looking center.
 Not seeing a tick, not feeling any discomfort beyond a bit of itchiness, we proceeded to drive to town to address what was really bothering me: a stiff an sore lower back prone to emitting sharp pains if I moved "incorrectly".
 Or coughed.
 Or laughed.
 Often, my friendly chiropractor can straighten me out in a single visit.
 Not so much this time.
-My back still hurt.

 I feel quite Blessed.

-I'm Grateful to the Shirelles as well, for reminding me at the perfect moment that "there'll be days like this."
-There'll be days like that, as well. ( In addition, following a certain Zen tradition, I should also add: There'll be days that are both this and that.
-Days that are neither this nor that.)
+In the relative world, there'll be days like that, as well.
+In addition -- following a certain Zen philosophical tradition -- I can also add: There'll be days that are both this and that.
+Days that are neither this nor that.

 At this stage of the journey, I'm pleased to report that this is not Theory.
 It's Practice.